 Join us as we celebrate new voices in image-making.
 The ONWARD exhibit features works selected by Elinor Carucci for this year’s ONWARD Compé.
 An international competition for emerging photographers, Compé yields a fresh, exciting exhibit featuring cutting-edge contemporary images.
 Several of the artists will be in attendance, and the two Juror’s Award and Honorable Mention winners will be announced!

 For more information about ONWARD’s annual competition, check out the ONWARD Compé site.

 Supporting ONWARD as a member of our Producers’ Club can offer you a deeper involvement in our photographic community, while helping us make events like the Summit possible.

-Members of our Producers’ Club will receive an invitation to a private party with the Summit artists and area professionals on Friday, February 28th, the night before the conference.
-Taking place at a private residence in Center City, the party will offer you the chance to mingle with our guest photographers and take a look at their most recent projects in an intimate and informal setting.
+Members of our Producers’ Club will receive an invitation to a private party with the Summit artists and area professionals on Friday, March 13th, the night before the conference.
+The party will offer you the chance to mingle with our guest photographers and take a look at their most recent projects in an intimate and informal setting.

 Crane Arts Old School

 Philadelphia, PA 19122